-A five mile bike ride further north will bring you to stop #3, Kaysersberg.
-One of the most popular wine growing regions in the Alsace, specializing in Pinot Gris, the vines were originally brought from Hungary clear back in 16th century.
+A five-mile bike ride further north will bring you to stop #3, Kaysersberg.
+One of the most popular wine-growing regions in the Alsace, specializing in Pinot Gris, the vines were originally brought from Hungary clear back in the 16th century.

 A final eight miles southwest, will bring you back to where you began – Colmar.